Interstate 69C: Route description

-I-69C begins at a partially-completed stack interchange with I-2/US 83 and North Cage Boulevard (US 281) in the northern part of Pharr.
-As of December 2020, I-69C only has direct connections from its southbound lanes to westbound (exit 1A) and eastbound (exit 1B) I-2/US 83 and flyover ramps coming from either direction of I-2/US 83 to I-69C northbound; traffic approaching the interchange from the south on US 281, or wanting to head south on US 281 from the interchange, can only access either Interstate via its frontage roads, and vice versa.
-This can be disorienting for traffic wishing to continue south on US 281 from I-69C toward downtown Pharr and Hidalgo or north from the same; the Texas Department of Transportation (TxDOT) is currently working to complete the interchange.
+I-69C begins at a three-way stack interchange with I-2/US 83 and US 281 (North Cage Boulevard) in the northern part of Pharr.
+I-69C only has direct connections from its southbound lanes to westbound (exit 1A) and eastbound (exit 1B) I-2/US 83 and flyover ramps coming from either direction of I-2/US 83 to I-69C northbound.
+Traffic approaching the interchange from the south on US 281 or wanting to head south on US 281 from the interchange can only access either Interstate via its frontage roads, and vice versa.
+The Texas Department of Transportation (TxDOT) contracted work to increase capacity for the I-2/I-69C interchange in August of 2019.
+This construction widened the four direct connectors between I-2/US 83 and I-69C from one lane to two lanes each.

-Immediately north of I-2, North Cage Boulevard splits into a one-way couplet and sandwiches mainline I-69C in between, with North Cage Boulevard, still carrying US 281 at this point, serving as a frontage road.
-The parallel roads head north past State Highway 495 (SH 495; East Ferguson Avenue).
-Beyond it to the north, a southbound offramp (exit 1C) provides access to SH 495 and US 281 beyond I-69C's current southern terminus.
-Northbound, an onramp from North Cage Boulevard carries US 281 onto the Interstate's mainline.
-The two routes are coterminous from this point for the entire current length of I-69C.
+Immediately north of I-2, US 281 (North Cage Boulevard) splits into a one-way couplet and becomes the frontage roads for I-69C.
+North of State Highway 495 (SH 495; East Ferguson Avenue), an entrance ramp carries US 281 North onto the Interstate's mainline.
+The southbound exit ramp to Sioux Road and SH 495 carries US 281 South onto the frontage road.

-After another pair of onramps from North Cage Boulevard and a southbound offramp to Sioux Road (exit 1D), the road enters Edinburg.
-I-69C provides access to Farm to Market Road 3461 (FM 3461; Nolana Loop) via a single northbound offramp (exit 1E) before coming to its first full diamond interchange, with Business US 281-W (Bus.
-US 281-W), which continues north on a reunited North Cage Boulevard through central Edinburg on US 281's former routing; meanwhile, I-69C/US 281 curves to the northeast for about 2 mi before it turns due north again.
-After reuniting with Bus.
-US 281-W on the northern edge of town, I-69C leaves Edinburg, skirting the small community of Faysville on its western flank before terminating at its overpass over FM 490 (exit 17).
+Continuing north from this interchange, I-69C enters Edinburg.
+The Interstate intersects the south terminus of Business US 281-W (Bus.
+US 281-W), which continues north through central Edinburg on US 281's original alignment.
+I-69C/US 281 curves to the northeast from this point for about 2 mi before it turns due north again.
+I-69C reaches Bus.
+US 281-W on the north side of the city, then passes the small community of Faysville before terminating at its overpass over FM 490.
 The freeway downgrades to an expressway beyond here and continues on as US 281.